DDANCING/ProjectA/README.md

   <h3 align="center">ProjectA</h3>

   <p align="center">
-    ProjectA: In learning there is no Plan B!
+   In learning there is no Plan B!
     <br />
     <a href="https://github.com/DDANCING/ProjectA"><strong>Explore the docs »</strong></a>
     <br />